All Episodes

 It would have been an illegal arrest.

-And there's a great great analogy.
+And there's it's a great analogy.

 If it wasn't clear before, it is now.

-The investors business daily says indeed it will punish those states that try, Leaving them at the mercy of the kidnappers, the terrorists, gangsters, drug dealers, human traffickers that now freely cross the southern border.
+The Investors Business Daily says indeed it will punish those states that try, leaving them at the mercy of the kidnappers, the terrorists, gangsters, drug dealers, human traffickers that now freely cross the southern border.

 Now, folks, to shield these kinds of thugs is to sentence the innocent to certain harm.